Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 #define PREAMBLE "AA"            //max 2 long
 ```
 `CALLSIGN` should be changed to the user-specific one.
 Maximum recommended length is 10 characters, if your desired callsign is shorter, then pad them with spaces before the callsign.<br>
 `PREABMLE` is a 2-byte long part of the text that is used in the RTTY mode.
-If the TX signal is weaker, some programs may have difficulties detecting the carriers on the first bit, so the preamble is transmitted first.
+If the TX signal is weaker, some programs may have difficulties detecting the carriers on the first bit, so the preamble is transmitted first. <br>

 ```cpp
 int radioPwrSetting = 7; //0 = -1dBm (~0.8mW), 1 = 2dBm (~1.6mW), 2 = 5dBm (~3 mW), 3 = 8dBm (~6 mW), 4 = 11dBm (~12 mW), 5 = 14dBm (25 mW), 6 = 17dBm (50 mW), 7 = 20dBm (100 mW)
 bool enableAddData = false;      //rtty-only mode, when false, the additional-data space is filled with zeros
 ```
 `radioPwrSetting` is used to set the TX power, from 0 to 7 max.<br>
 `enableAddData` RTTY-only and morse-only modes, has currently no use, in future when additional sensor support will be available, this part will be filled with the additional sensor data.
-Currently, setting to false fills the space with zeros.
+Currently, setting to false fills the space with zeros. <br>

 ```cpp
 bool pipEnable = false; //pip tx mode